About image reproduction

 - Terms and conditions of image supply and licensing can be found in our Image Policy [PDF].

-- Information about charges can be found here [PDF].
+- Information about charges can be found in the Image Reproduction Charges List [PDF].

 We can also commission photography on behalf of customers if we do not already have a digital image of suitable quality of the object(s) on file.
 Enquirers will be expected to meet the photography charges, and the Society will retain copyright of the image and supply under license.